Software Development Cost Calculator: Estimating With AI Powered Engineering

 Code that’s “good enough to ship” but nobody on the team can debug becomes tomorrow’s tech debt at today’s prices.
 Add 5-10 percent to the estimate for AI code review and explanation overhead, which is the time a senior spends understanding what got generated and whether it’s safe to deploy.

 AI is a powerful tool that can boost productivity, but relying on it to generate unexplainable code creates tomorrow’s technical debt today.
-The hard part of software development isn’t writing code.
+GitClear’s analysis of 211 million changed lines of code found duplicated code blocks climbed sharply as AI assistants spread, while refactoring fell, which is exactly the pattern that turns a cheap build into an expensive maintenance bill.
+The hard part of software development was never writing the code.
 It’s understanding the problem you’re trying to solve.

 5. Small teams ship faster, but the single-senior risk is real